Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 In this course we want you to learn to do the following:

 *  Consistently follow [Python coding practices](https://www.python.org/dev/peps/pep-0008/)
-*  Understand the of order of operations reflected in use of relational and logical operators
-*  Understand and use complex conditional statements
+*  Understand and use conditional statements
+*  Understand and use functions
-*  Understand and use iterators and loops
+*  Understand and use loops
 *  Understand and use lists along with loops
-*  Understand and use dictionaries along with loops
+*  Understand and use dictionaries
 *  Understand and use lists and dictionaries together - nested data structures with loops
-*  Learn HTML & CSS

 We also want you to learn a bit of workflow and learn to use [VS Code](https://code.visualstudio.com/) to write your programs.